 - Natural Sciences: 3 years

-- Additional units from the subject areas listed or foreign language, fine arts or computer science
+- Additional units from the subject areas listed above, foreign language or fine arts

 AP/IB credit policy at Ripon

-Students receiving a 4 or higher on most AP exams will receive 4 or more credits toward graduation at Ripon.
-Credit and placement are given to students who have passed the IB-North America courses, higher level, with a grade of five or better.
+Students receiving a 3 or higher on most AP exams will receive 3 or more credits toward graduation at Ripon.
+Credit and placement are given to students who have passed the IB-North America courses, higher level, with a grade of 4 or better.
 Placement is subject to approval by the appropriate Ripon College academic department.